saewoonam/webserial-current-source/Instructions.md

 The value of the current can be changed by double clicking on the text The values are restricted to be between -100 and 100.
 The wheel on a mouse can be used to increment the value.
 The arrow keys also increment/decrement.
 And, the value can be typed in
-### Zero
+### Bias
 Board always supplies current.
-To effectively disable a channel, click the box in the "zero" column to set the current to zero.
-There is no ability to "open" circuit the channel.
+To effectively disable a channel, click the box in the "bias" column to set the current.
+If the box is unchecked, then the current source will be set to zero.
+There is no ability to
+"open" circuit the channel.
 It can only be efffectively shorted to gruond.